harrisonfritz/hugo-blog-harrisonfritz/content/posts/my-thoughts-on-selfhelp-books.md

 +++

 ## If you're interested in something, read about it
+People are obsessed with what to read.
+I say read stuff you're interested in and like - you'll read more and remember more.
+Life is too short and there are too many books to read stuff that you don't enjoy, regardless of how highly recommended it is.

 ## If something's important, shouldn't you read at least a few books on it?
 Subjects like love, personal finance, mental health, organization, productivity, health, and habits are important, so maybe it makes sense to read a few books on those topics.
 Usually these books are easy/quick reads.